 “Meet CanREA’s Board of Directors” is a series of interviews with CanREA’s diverse and experienced Board members.

-CanREA sat down with Terri-Lee Oleniuk in February 2023, to find out what makes her tick and why she chooses to volunteer her time on CanREA’s Board of Directors.
+CanREA sat down with Matt Jamieson in May 2023, to find out what makes him tick and why he chooses to volunteer his time on CanREA’s Board of Directors.

 Q. Why did you choose to get into the renewable energy field?